glassroom/git-gpg/README.md

 Put on your [tin-foil hat](http://en.wikipedia.org/wiki/Tin_foil_hat) for a second...

-Are you worried about the NSA / Github / your VPS provider stealing your top- secret source code?
+Are you worried about the NSA / Github / your VPS provider stealing your private source code?
 (Remember, you are wearing a tin-foil hat.)

-git-gpg helps protect your precious source code.
+git-gpg helps protect your precious work.
 It lets you securely store your git repositories on an untrusted server.
 At a high level, it works by treating the remote repo as a gpg encrypted blob.

 When you pull changes, it: